YoelRabinovich/Biological-computation/README.md

 implementation of a Restricted Boltzmann Machine (RBM) for the Iris dataset

 The Iris Dataset:
-●	A small table is shown as an example of the Iris dataset, with columns for "Sepal Length," "Sepal Width," "Petal Length," "Petal Width," and "Species."
+● table with columns for "Sepal Length," "Sepal Width," "Petal Length," "Petal Width," and "Species."
 ●	The classification problem associated with this dataset is described: determining the species (rightmost column) of a flower given its leaf measurements (other columns).

 Restrictions: